 What calculators are not allowed on the SAT?

-The SAT is pretty lenient when it comes to the calculators it allows, but just in case, here’s the list of things of calculators that aren’t allowed:
+The SAT is pretty lenient when it comes to the calculators it allows, but just in case, here’s the list of what calculators that are not allowed on the SAT:

 - No smartphones, tablets, laptops, smartwatches, etc.